-The minimum average cost of setting up an aquaponic farm in India ranges between 5 and 15 lakh rupees.
-This is little higher than traditional farming methods due to the need for equipment for filtration and internal environmental control systems.
+The minimum average cost of setting up an aquaponics farm in India ranges between 5 and 15 lakh rupees.
+This is a little higher than traditional farming methods due to the need for equipment for filtration and internal environmental control systems.

 What are the important properties of a grow media in Aquaponics?